cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.6v0.1
 Emails flagged by the above spoofing and authentication controls SHALL NOT be kept in inbox.

 - _Rationale:_ Keeping emails flagged by spoofing and authentication controls in the inbox could potentially expose users to malicious content.
-By ensuring such emails are not kept in the inbox, this risk can be reduced, enhancing the safety and integrity of the user's data and systems.
+Moving emails out of the inbox can reduce this risk, enhancing the safety and integrity of the user's data and systems.
 - _Last modified:_ September 8, 2023
 - _Note:_ Agencies and organizations can choose whether to send to spam or quarantine.
 This policy applies to Policy 7.1 - Policy 7.5